luciusmagn/magnusi.tech/posts/huoh.md

 but by making the darkness conscious.
 The latter procedure, however, is disagreeable and therefore not popular.

-The man approaches the boot that governs the massive gate, behind which the city lights.
+The man approaches the booth that governs the massive gate, behind which the city lights.

 Freeze frame, stop.